johnsmith600/redm-rsg-taxi/README.md

+# This Has Been Archived and is not functional #

 # RSG Taxi System for RedM

 An advanced taxi system for RedM servers using the RSG2 framework.
 This comprehensive system provides both player-driven and NPC taxi services with a modern web-based interface.